openhab/openhab-addons/bundles/org.openhab.binding.lutron/README.md

 Note, however, that version 11.6 or higher of the RadioRA 2 software may be required in order to drive keypad LED states, and then this may only be done on unbound buttons.

 Component numbering: For button and LED layouts and numbering, see the Lutron Integration Protocol Guide (rev. AA) p.104 (https://www.lutron.com/TechnicalDocumentLibrary/040249.pdf).
-If you are having problems determining which channels have been created for a given keypad model, click on the thing under Configuration/Things in the Paper UI, or run the command `things show <thingUID>` (e.g. `things show lutron:keypad:radiora2:entrykeypad`) from the openHAB CLI to list the channels.
+If you are having problems determining which channels have been created for a given keypad model, select the appropriate keypad thing under Settings/Things in the Administration UI and click on the Channels tab.
+You can also run the command `things show <thingUID>` (e.g. `things show lutron:keypad:radiora2:entrykeypad`) from the openHAB CLI to list the channels.

 Supported settings for `model` parameter: H1RLD, H2RLD, H3BSRL, H3S, H4S, H5BRL, H6BRL, HN1RLD, HN2RLD, HN3S, HN3BSRL, HN4S, HN5BRL, HN6BRL, W1RLD, W2RLD, W3BD, W3BRL, W3BSRL, W3S, W4S, W5BRL, W5BRLIR, W6BRL, W7B, Generic (default)